 This story first appeared on February 26, 2012

-Biodun Abudu is a fashion designer, drag performer and writer.
+Biodun Abudu is a fashion designer, performer and writer.
 He was born in Providence, Rhode Island and reared in Nigeria birthplace of his parents.
 Abudu’s debut novel “Tales of My Skin” is the story of the journey from Africa to America.
 It touches on subjects of sexual orientation and culture.
 Prideindex talked with Abudu about his book, coming out, and ultimate goal as a writer.

 PRIDEINDEX (PI): Why did you migrate from Providence, Rhode Island to Chicago?